Josh-Tan-20-09-13/josh-tan-20-09-13.github.io/lab-report-2-week-4.md

 The bug here is that the code initially did not check if the format for a link began with a bang, so it would interpret images as links as well, which led to the symptom of the link being displayed on the terminal even when nothing was supposed to be present.
 This was fixed by adding a negative lookbehind to the regex that I used to check link formatting to ensure that symbol does not appear beforehand.

 ### Uneven Brackets
 One of the problems that was encountered fairly early was the program being unable to process text where there was not closing brackets and parenthesis in the markdown or when there were grouping symbols within the link text or when there was syntax signifying the beginning of a link but no end.
-This was in a very early version of the program that was removed and changed in [this commit](https://github.com/Josh-Tan-20-09-13/markdown-parse/commit/a1f1ee60bf01305ffc4f4df8c6ffe6be3be6fdb4).
+This was in a very early version of the program that was removed and changed in [this commit](https://github.com/Josh-Tan-20-09-13/markdown-parse/commit/a1f1ee60bf01305ffc4f4df8c6ffe6be3be6fdb4) and [this commit](https://github.com/Josh-Tan-20-09-13/markdown-parse/commit/b41675ae7527b8a5ae93cc5c57fcbaefc5467177).
 The following default files were the main offenders to this problem: [test 3](https://github.com/Josh-Tan-20-09-13/markdown-parse/blob/main/default-files/test-file3.md), [test 4](https://github.com/Josh-Tan-20-09-13/markdown-parse/blob/main/default-files/test-file4.md), [test 5](https://github.com/Josh-Tan-20-09-13/markdown-parse/blob/main/default-files/test-file5.md), [test 7](https://github.com/Josh-Tan-20-09-13/markdown-parse/blob/main/default-files/test-file7.md).

 The majority of these problems were fixed by changing the while loop in the original code to a for loop to prevent hangups.
 This solves the problem when there are mismatched grouping symbols but does not solve the problem with nested ones.